amirhnajafiz/elk-operator/README.md

 # ELK Operator

-Setup ELK (Elasticsearch, Logstash, and Kibana) on your Kubernetes namespaces using `ELK-Operator`.
+Setup ELK (Elasticsearch, Logstash, and Kibana) stack on your Kubernetes cluster using `ELK-Operator`.

 ## Description

-This operator can be used to deploy ELK Clusters on Kubernetes namespaces.
+This operator can be used to deploy ELK stack on Kubernetes clusters.
 It is created using `operator-sdk`.
 After installing the operator on your cluster, all you have to do is create a `ELK` resource from `monitoring.amirhnajafiz.github.com/v1beta1` api.

 ## Getting Started